sbmlteam/moccasin/src/experiments/ompc-experiments/experiment-02/README.md

 The purpose of this experiment is to try to use PLY 3.3 with OMPC and try to fix the "unknown conflict" error in OMPC's grammar.

+I tried to hack the grammar in ompc/ompcply.py.

 I was unable to get past a conflict in the parser grammar when using PLY 3.3.
 Here's the output:

 > python2.6 ompc/ompcply.py mfiles/add.m